anabrid/THAThc/README.md

 `rep` will repeat IC/OP cycles with the times set with `ictime=` and `optime=`.
 This mode is especially useful to produce pictures on an attached oscilloscope.
+> [!NOTE]
-Data cannot be gathered during repetitive runs.
+> Data cannot be gathered during repetitive runs.

 `status` returns some basic status information about the hybrid controller settings, while `help` will display some basic information on the available